MASaraji/CLIPpedia/README.md

 The rapid growth of **Vision-Language Models (VLMs)** has produced hundreds of papers extending, improving, or rethinking CLIP.
 Reading and organizing this literature can be time-consuming, especially for researchers entering the field.

-**CLIP-Summary** is a curated repository of detailed paper summaries that focus on understanding the core ideas behind influential CLIP-based methods and multimodal foundation models.
+**CLIPpedia** is a curated repository of detailed paper summaries that focus on understanding the core ideas behind influential CLIP-based methods and multimodal foundation models.

 Rather than providing short abstracts, each summary aims to answer: